ArtistMonkey83/AutomatedHydroponicProject/hydroponicProject2021/README_html_tutorial.txt

           margin-right: 10px; // adding some space after the image

         }

         p.Microcontroller{ //paragraghs referenced with this tag will be styled
-          font-weight: bold; // we can remove the p. in front of the Microcontroller
+          font-weight: bold; // we can remove the p. in front of the Microcontroller }

-        }
      </style>
   </head>
   <body>  //body elements that will apear on our page
+    <a href="hydroponicProject2021/html/notifications.html"> Notifications for Tomato</a>  // an achor to another page, one where we will display any notifications we recieved.
+    <h1> Heading 1 </h1> // one and only one what does this page represents
+    <h2> Heading 2 </h2> // This is  like main categories
+    <h3> Heading 3 </h3> // This is like sub categories of a main category
+    <h4> Heading 4 </h4> // the better the structure the better search engines can find approprieate information. there are up to 7 and we shouldn't use for sizing because we can always change the size.

     <img src= "    " alt = "  "> //html5 doesnt require closing tag Previous versions used the <img src= "   " alt = "  "/> a self closing tag